-We do not currently pay cash dividends on our common stock and do not anticipate paying any dividends on our common stock in the foreseeable future.
+Use of proceeds We will not receive any proceeds from the sale of common stock by the selling stockholders in any dividends on our common stock in the foreseeable future.
 Any future determinations relating to our dividend policies will be made at the discretion of our Board of Directors and will depend on various factors.
 See "Dividend Policy."